2ndsleep/2ndsleep.github.io/_drafts/basics/azure_intro/explainers/2023-09-20-landing-zones.md

 #### RBAC

-I talk about role-based access control (RBAC) in the [Azure Security]({% post_url /basics/azure_intro/explainers/2023-08-10-basic-security %}#rbac) post, but RBAC can and should be part of your landing zone.
-This will ensure that the proper users have the proper access to your landing zone.
+I'm going to talk about role-based access control (RBAC) in a future post, but in short, RBAC is the permission you assign to your subscriptions that specify who can do what to each subscription.
+RBAC can and should be part of your landing zone.
 Some landing zones will need to more locked down, like your production environment.
 Your sandbox environment might be more of a free-for-all where developers can spin up resources without going through the platform engineering team.

 ## Should You Use a Landing Zone?